abrar2030/Flowlet/docs/06_Developer_Guides/Frontend_Usage.md

 ## Key Sections

-The Flowlet web frontend is organized into several key sections, accessible via the navigation menu (typically on the sidebar or top bar):
+The Flowlet web web-frontend is organized into several key sections, accessible via the navigation menu (typically on the sidebar or top bar):

 ### Dashboard